kubernetes/ingress-nginx/controllers/nginx/README.md

 NGINX provides the parameter `ssl_buffer_size` to adjust the size of the buffer.
 Default value in NGINX is 16KB.
 The ingress controller changes the default to 4KB.
 This improves the [TLS Time To First Byte (TTTFB)](https://www.igvita.com/2013/12/16/optimizing-nginx-tls-time-to-first-byte/) but the size is fixed.
 This patches adapts the size of the buffer to the content is being served helping to improve the perceived latency.

 - Add SPDY support back to Nginx with HTTP/2 [nginx_1_9_15_http2_spdy.patch](https://github.com/cloudflare/sslconfig/pull/36) At the same NGINX introduced HTTP/2 support for SPDY was removed.
-This patch add support for SPDY wichout compromising HTTP/2 support using the Application-Layer Protocol Negotiation (ALPN) or Next Protocol Negotiation (NPN) Transport Layer Security (TLS) extension to negotiate what protocol the server and client support
+This patch add support for SPDY without compromising HTTP/2 support using the Application-Layer Protocol Negotiation (ALPN) or Next Protocol Negotiation (NPN) Transport Layer Security (TLS) extension to negotiate what protocol the server and client support
 ```
 openssl s_client -servername www.my-site.com -connect www.my-site.com:443 -nextprotoneg ''
 CONNECTED(00000003)